Ephem/react-aldrin/README.md

 Finally, this renderer only aim to explore possible future code patterns, not any other of the exciting stuff which the React team is also working on, like improved streaming rendering, partial hydration etc!

-### Two simple rules to deal with the limitations
+### Three simple rules to deal with the limitations

 This package has thin wrappers around all React hooks, that make sure the correct ones run on the client and on the server.

-If you still want to experiment, it is therefor recommended that you follow these two simple rules:
+If you still want to experiment, it is therefor recommended that you follow these three simple rules:

-1. Don't use class-based components, this includes using any libraries that use them..
+1. Don't use class-based components
 2. Import all hooks directly from this package instead of from React
+3. Because of the two above rules, don't use any components from external libraries that uses lifecycles or hooks..

 You _could_ break these rules and still get things to work, in quite interesting ways actually, but it is likely to bite you in intricate and hard to debug ways.